-Ginger has potent anti-inflammatory properties, which might help explain why it’s often used to soothe minor aches, pain and cramps.
+Ginger has potent anti-inflammatory properties, which might help explain why it’s often used to soothe minor aches, pain, and cramps.

 How to Make Ginger Tea

 - For a mild tea, boil for at least 10 minutes.
-For a stronger tea, use more ginger root and let boil for 20 minutes.
+For a stronger tea, use more ginger root and let it boil for 20 minutes.

 - Remove it from the heat and strain the ginger and elderflowers.
-Let cool for 5 minutes, then add the raw honey and enjoy!
+Let it cool for 5 minutes, then add the raw honey and enjoy!

 Gunathilake K, et al. Recent perspectives on the medicinal potential of ginger.
 Botanics Targ Ther.
 2015.

 Semwal RB, et al. Gingerols and shogaols: important nutraceutical principles from ginger.
 Phytochemistry.
 2015.